BRAIN INJURY ASSOCIATION OF GEORGIA

 Learn More

-ACQUIRED BRAIN INJURY - ABI
+ACQUIRED BRAIN INJURY - ABI/TBI

 An acquired brain injury (ABI) is an injury to the brain that has occurred after birth and is not hereditary, congenital, or degenerative.
 Causes of ABI include stroke, tumors, blood clots, traumatic brain injury, seizures, toxic exposures, infections, metabolic disorders, neurotoxic poisoning and lack of oxygen to the brain.